palantirnet/drupal-skeleton/README.md

 Now you should have a fleshy skeleton.
 Your environment will spring to life with `vagrant up` and your Drupal will be ready to run with `vendor/bin/phing build drupal-install -Dbuild.env=vagrant`.

+After installing Drupal, you might want to export the default config with `drush config-export` (in our case using the verbose, project-specific version of this command: `vendor/bin/drush -c conf/drushrc.vagrant.php config-export`).
+This will create a bunch of YAML files in `conf/drupal/sync`.
+Check these in to the repository in a separate commit so that your project starts with an explicit default config.
+This will make it easier for developers to make granular config updates during the first development tickets of the project.
+See [the d8-lab](https://github.com/palantirnet/d8-lab/blob/master/managing-config.md) for more info about managing config.

 ## Other stuff

 * You can remove or re-install the vagrant config any time, if you change your mind about customizing the Ansible provisioning for your project.